Dulce De Leche Cake (Golden Key Cake)

 Combine the evaporated milk and the dulce de leche with a whisk or an immersion blender until smooth.
 Pour into a squirt bottle if available.

 If using heavy whipping cream instead of whipped topping, whip the cream with a mixer until medium peaks and refrigerate.

-Whip 8 oz cubed room temperature butter and 8 oz cubed cream cheese for about 4-5 minutes or until the mixture is very fluffy.
+Whip 8 oz of cubed room temperature butter and 8 oz cubed cream cheese for about 4-5 minutes or until the mixture is very fluffy.
 Scrape down the bowl several times throughout.
-Add the dulce de leche in 2 additions and whip after each.
+Add the dulce de leche in 2 additions and whip after each until just incorporated.

 Fold in the refrigerated whipped cream (or whipped topping) into the caramel cream in two additions.

 Flip each cake upside down and peel off the parchment paper or the silicone mat from the back.
 Cut the rectangular cakes widthwise into two equal pieces (you will have 4 cake layers now).
 For the round cakes use a long serrated knife to split each cake layer in half, horizontally (giving you 6 total layers).

 Reserve about 2 cups of cream and set aside (1 1/2 cups for a round cake)